 Fall 2018 Newsletter

-We are thrilled to announce our Fall of 2018 semester newsletter is complete!
+In case you missed it, our Fall of 2018 semester newsletter was distributed in December of 2018!
 A lot has happened since our last GPED newsletter was distributed several years ago.
-We're excited to update our alumni and all others that are interested in learning about the latest developments within the program.
+It's been exciting to update our alumni and all others that are interested in learning about the latest developments within the program.

 Moving forward we hope to have a new newsletter at the end of each Fall and Spring semester.